How is prostate cancer diagnosed?

 Prostatic intraepithelial neoplasia (PIN): In PIN, there are changes in how the prostate cells look under the microscope, but the abnormal cells don’t look like they’ve grown into other parts of the prostate (like cancer cells would).
 PIN is often divided into low-grade and-high grade.

-Many men begin to develop low-grade PIN at an early age but do not necessarily develop prostate cancer.
+Many men begin to develop low-grade PIN at an early age but don’t necessarily develop prostate cancer.
 The importance of low-grade PIN in relation to prostate cancer is still unclear.
 If a finding of low-grade PIN is reported on a prostate biopsy, the follow-up for patients is usually the same as if nothing abnormal was seen.

-If high-grade PIN is found on a biopsy, there is about a 20% to 30% chance that cancer may already be present somewhere else in the prostate gland.
+If high-grade PIN is found on a biopsy, there is about a 20% chance that cancer may already be present somewhere else in the prostate gland.
 This is why doctors often watch men with high-grade PIN carefully and may advise a repeat prostate biopsy, especially if the original biopsy did not take samples from all parts of the prostate.

 Atypical small acinar proliferation (ASAP): This is sometimes just called atypia.
 In ASAP, the cells look like they might be cancerous when viewed under the microscope, but there are too few of them to be sure.
 If ASAP is found, there’s a high chance that cancer is also present in the prostate, which is why many doctors recommend getting a repeat biopsy within a few months.